fcrepo3/fcrepo/fcrepo-server/src/main/resources/xacml-policies/readme.txt

 but which has it returning Permit or Deny according to several rules.
 This is, in fact, the general case.

-Assuming that the configured combining algorithm is com.sun.xacml.combine.OrderedDenyOverridesPolicyAlg and that the single-effect approach to writing policies is used, for a request to succeed authz,
+Assuming that the configured combining algorithm is org.jboss.security.xacml.sunxacml.combine.OrderedDenyOverridesPolicyAlg and that the single-effect approach to writing policies is used, for a request to succeed authz,
 	1. at least one positive policy must match the request
 	2. no negative policy can match the request